As time-tested classic dessert recipes can be, one often sticks to the ones connected with youth.

 Similarities go way back in time, even to the Roman era and beyond.

 Trials and errors in modern day patisserie are a result of fierce competition.
-There are desserts we don't even know their name of.
+The sheer variety and demand shows how much people enjoy a dessert.

-Unless it's a pastry shop using traditional dessert recipes.
+Unless it's a pastry shop producing only traditional dessert recipes.
 But generally, the abundance makes it awfully difficult finding the next winner.

 ...and what may be fun for kid's birthday parties (such as colorful, decorated cup cakes) may not withstand the test of time either.
 Noticed how often the base come from classic dessert recipes ?